-He set out a Post-Brexit green vision for UK agriculture that included a statement about the future of Basic Payment Scheme (BPS):
+He set out a Post-Brexit green vision for UK agriculture that included a statement about the future of the Basic Payment Scheme (BPS):

 ”The guaranteed income should provide time for farmers to change their business model if necessary, help to make the investment necessary for any adjustments and prepare for the future.
-We will also look at ways to support farmers who may to choose to leave the industry.”
+We will also look at ways to support farmers who may choose to leave the industry.”

 “After the transition, we will replace BPS with a system of public money for public goods – particularly environmental enhancement, productivity enhancement, reforming land-based education and bringing research work and farm practice close together.”

 BPS payments are scheduled to remain at current levels until 2022, as was outlined in the Tory manifesto, when a transition period will begin as the new system comes in.
 Gove assures farmers that the next few years of guaranteed income will ensure that they will remain supported and able to make the necessary changes to adapt to the new system.

 The green aspects of the Defra Secretary’s new plan have been highlighted; rewarding farmers for making progress on such areas as environmental, productivity, research and land reform.
 Depending on how well this is implemented, this could have a very positive on the sustainability of the environment and the farming industry.
 In his own words:

 “If we want to preserve that which we cherish – a thriving agriculture sector, a healthy rural economy, beautiful landscapes, rich habitats for wildlife a just society and a fair economy – then we need to be able to shape change rather than resist it.“

 The Defra Secretary also pledged to reduce the bureaucracy associated with the Rural Payments Agency (RPA) and Countryside Stewardship schemes by making sure that application forms take no longer than a working day to fill out.
 As well as that, a more integrated farm inspection process would ensure more valuable results and less box-ticking.